mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 ### Y Combinator

-Paul Graham is XX years old.
-He had sold Viaweb to XX XX years prior.
+Paul Graham is 41 years old.
+He had sold his startup, Viaweb, to Yahoo for $50M in 1998, then he became popular for the essays he published on his blog.

-Jessica Livingston is XX years old.
+Jessica Livingston is 34 years old.

 Paul and Jessica lived together but had not yet married.

-At the time of the documentary,

-Jessica Livingston captures why it was interesting - seeing founders when they're vulnerable.
+They had co-founded Y Combinator together a few months before, and they were in the middle of YC's first batch of companies, which included a then-unknown project called reddit.

-### Reddit
+### reddit

 spez is now the widespread target of ire for greedily cutting third party clients out of the platform they helped build.
 But in 2005, he was a lovably doofy-looking kid who had such bad nightmares about reddit having an outage that he slept in bed with his laptop.